rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 you can even run the resulting program.
 Just add one of the following [header commands](#header_commands):

-- `// compile-pass` – compilation should succeed but do
+- `// check-pass` - compilation should succeed but skip codegen (which is expensive and isn't supposed to fail in most cases)
-  not run the resulting binary
+- `// build-pass` – compilation and linking should succeed but do not run the resulting binary
 - `// run-pass` – compilation should succeed and we should run the resulting binary